 When we arrived, I started driving towards Torino.
 It would take a few hours to get there because it was on the other side of the island.
 The drive was beautiful and felt undiscovered.
 I drove through the tree-filled mountains, passing still lakes as the sun disappeared.

 When I studied broadcasting and film in college in 2000, we were taught not to add our opinion.
 As a reporter, you are to remain neutral and report the facts.
 You shouldn’t cry when reporting about murders, for example.
 You just report the facts and let people come to their own conclusions.
-I don’t know of any news outlet in the US that simply report the facts without including biases.
+I don’t know of any news outlet in the US that simply reports the facts without including biases.
 So for the first time in a very long time, I could simply listen to testimony and make up my own mind.
 I was surprised by how many people on Facebook used the phrase “believe all women.”
 Personally, I believe in listening to every case (testimony and evidence) before I will simply believe something.

-It got dark at 7:30 pm and I didn’t arrive at my Airbnb until 9:00 pm.
+It got dark at 7:30 pm, and I didn’t arrive at my Airbnb until 9:00 pm.
 I had a hard time finding it on the dark country roads.
 The owner talked with me and helped me find it.
 It was more like a small lodge or a motel.
 I had my own room, complete with a creepy spider in the bathroom sink.
 At this point, all I could do was laugh since a spider was in almost every single place I stayed.

-I found two hikes in the temperate rainforest that were just a five-ten minute drive.
+I found two hikes in the temperate rainforest that was just a five-ten minute drive.
 I drove there and started to hike “trail A.” It was humid outside, but still slightly cool.
 I prefer temperate over tropical rainforests because they’re much cooler, but offer all of the greenery.

-I signed up for an afternoon whale watching tour so I drove to the meeting place.
-The guide said this was their last tour of the season and I was happy I made it just in time.
-Our group put on full-body life jackets and we walked towards the boat.
+I signed up for an afternoon whale watching tour, so I drove to the meeting place.
+The guide said this was their last tour of the season, and I was happy I made it just in time.
+Our group put on full-body life jackets, and we walked towards the boat.
 There was a family of four with adult children, two couples, and another single female.
 They were all from Germany.
 On the walk over, I talked with the single female.
 She said that she and her partner shipped their RV from Germany and are spending a year in Canada and the US.
 They started in Baltimore and explored a little bit of the east coast and then drove the Trans Canada Highway to the west coast.
 They planned to spend the winter in Carmel, California.

 Our guide received a call saying a baby whale about three years old was in a nearby cove.
-They knew of this whale and our guide was excited as he raced over to the cove.
-We were the only boat there and as we patiently waited, the baby whale popped up right beside our boat!
-Normally the guides stay farther back so they don’t scare or injure the whales, but they said this baby whale liked to surprised boats like that.
+They knew of this whale, and our guide was excited as he raced over to the cove.
+We were the only boat there, and as we patiently waited, the baby whale popped up right beside our boat!
+Normally the guides stay farther back, so they don’t scare or injure the whales, but they said this baby whale liked to surprised boats like that.
 It was so awesome to watch him swim around us.

-The sun was setting and we sat there watching it sparkle on the water.
+The sun was setting, and we sat there watching it sparkle on the water.
 We made our way to shore just in time to watch the sun make its final descent.

 Thanks for reading!
-Hit the Like button or leave a comment!
+Hit the Like button or leave a comment below!